-Directors of the Corporation who were employees of the Corporation or one of its subsidiaries received no separate compensation for their services as directors in 1994.
-Other than Mr. Wisehart, directors of the Corporation who were not employees received no compensation for attending meetings of the Corporation's Board; however, they were paid an annual retainer of \$2,200 and \$200 for each meeting of First Merchants' Board of Directors that they attended in 1994.
-In addition, they were paid \$200 per meeting for attending meetings of the Executive Committee and the other committees of the Corporation's or First Merchants' Board of Directors.
-The chairman of the Executive Committee was paid an additional \$200 and the chairmen of the other committees were paid an additional \$100 for each meeting over which they presided.
-Mr. Wisehart was paid \$300 for each meeting of the Corporation's Board of Directors and \$200 for each meeting of the Audit Committee he attended.
+Directors of the Corporation who were employees of the Corporation or one of its subsidiaries received no separate compensation for their services as directors in 1995.
+Other than Mr. Wisehart, directors of the Corporation who were not employees received no compensation for attending meetings of the Corporation's Board; however, they were paid an annual retainer of \$2,700 and \$225 for each meeting of First Merchants' Board of Directors that they attended in 1995.
+In addition, they were paid \$225 per meeting for attending meetings of the Executive Committee and the other committees of the Corporation's or First Merchants' Board of Directors.
+The Chairman of the Executive Committee was paid an additional \$175 and the chairmen of the other committees were paid an additional \$75 for each meeting over which they presided.
+Mr. Wisehart was paid an annual retainer of \$2,700 by the Corporation, \$300 for each meeting of the Corporation-'s Board of Directors, and \$225 for each meeting of the Corporation's Audit Committee that he attended in 1995.
 He received \$4,500 for serving as the Chairman of First United's Board of Directors, and First United paid him \$200 per month for serving on its Board of Directors, \$400 per month for serving on its Executive Committee and \$400 per month for serving on its Loan Workout Committee.
 Mr. Wisehart was also covered by First United's health insurance plan.

-Under the provisions of the 1994 Stock Option Plan, on July 1, 1994 options to purchase 400 shares of the Corporation's common stock were granted to the non-employee directors of the Corporation other than Mr. Bracken, who was not a director on July 1, 1994.
-The option price with respect to the options granted was \$29.125 per share, the market price on the date of the grants.
+Under the provisions of the 1994 Stock Option Plan, on July 1, 1995 options to purchase shares of the Corporation's common stock were granted to the non-employee directors of the Corporation.
+Taking into account the 3-for-2 common stock split which was effective at the close of business on October 27, 1995 for shareholders of record at the close of business on October 20, 1995, each option is for 600 shares at an option price of \$23.0833 per share, the market price on the date of the grants.

 First Merchants maintains an unfunded deferred compensation plan which gives each director an annual election to defer the receipt of director's fees.
 Any amounts reflected in a director's account under the plan are credited with interest at a rate equal to First Merchants' 18-month variable rate IRA account rate.
 Payments are made or begun when the individual ceases to be a director, or upon retirement or death.
-During 1994, 3 directors participated in the plan, deferring fees of \$28,300 as a group.
+During 1995, 3 directors participated in the plan, deferring fees of \$31,800 as a group.